 I explained to him just as I am about to in this article that he is absolutely correct in that community can still be poorly funded even after major renovations.
 In fact a brand new community can be poorly funded right from the start.
 The reason? ---- The Percent Funded calculation in the reserve is based on the need to offset the ongoing annual deterioration of the common area components; and the reserve account allocation rate needs to offset this (monetized) deterioration of the components or the Percent Funded calculation will be less than 100% Funded (very low allocation typically leads to a very low Percent Funded level).
 Furthermore the Percent Funded calculation is a barometer of the financial health of the reserve account --- essentially we are asking - Is the community on track to cover future projects costs?
 As I have discussed in another article “Can 96% of a the Membership be Wrong?” a community can go years or decades at a low percent funded level before any significant negative consequences.
 In fact the vast majority of a community membership may get away with paying much less to the reserve account than is fair, only to have the very few pay for the majority of a project cost via a special assessment, loan or very high HOA dues.

 So in this example the members in Year 10 are obviously annoyed and do not understand how they ended up footing so much of the bill, but one way or another (let’s assume a special assessment assessment) the Association has obtained the necessary funds to pay for this paint project.
 The building is now looking great and everyone feels comfortable that the issue is far behind them.
-“Let’s do a better job of budgeting this time around” is often the rallying cry at this point in time.
-This is also a common time for us to be contacted to do a reserve study – there is a desire to fix the budget.
+“Let’s do a better job of budgeting next time around” is often the rallying cry at this point in time.
+This is also a common time for us to be contacted to do a reserve study – there is a desire to fix the budgeting mistakes of he past.